Award-winning Novelist & Story Writer

 Everett is currently Distinguished Professor of English at University of Southern California.
 He lives in Los Angeles.

-Percival Everett is the author of more than thirty novels and story collections, including Telephone, So Much Blue, Percival Everett by Virgil Russell, I Am Not Sidney Poitier and Erasure.
-Everett has won the Dos Passos Prize, the PEN Center USA Award for Fiction, the PEN Oakland/Josephine Miles Literary Award, the Hurston/Wright Legacy Award for Fiction, The 2010 Believer Book Award, the Premio Gregor von Rezzori, a Creative Capital Award, BS the Academy Award in Literature from The American Academy of Arts and Letters.
+Percival Everett is the author of more than thirty novels and story collections, including Dr. NO, The Trees, Telephone, So Much Blue, Percival Everett by Virgil Russell, I Am Not Sidney Poitier and Erasure.
+Everett has won the Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle, the Dos Passos Prize, the PEN Center USA Award for Fiction, the PEN Oakland/Josephine Miles Literary Award, the Hurston/Wright Legacy Award for Fiction, The 2010 Believer Book Award, the Premio Gregor von Rezzori, a Creative Capital Award, BS the Academy Award in Literature from The American Academy of Arts and Letters.
 He is the recipient of a Guggenheim Fellowship.
 Everett is currently Distinguished Professor of English at University of Southern California.
 He lives in Los Angeles.

 “Sometimes, almost indifferently, one of Everett’s novel’s turns out to be truly exceptional and memorable, and confuses me in the best possible way.
 Telephone is one of these standouts.” — Rivka Galchen